bbgit/bbgit.github.io/README.md

-### Conditions as of February 25, 2025 at 5:34:00 AM CST
+### Conditions as of February 25, 2025 at 5:39:20 AM CST

 Temperature: 33.90 &deg;F

 Feels like: 33.90 &deg;F

-Humidity: 95%
+Humidity: 96%

-Wind Direction: NNE
+Wind Direction: SSW

 Windspeed: 0.0 mph